-ETIAS, the European Travel Information and Authorisation System, is being introduced later in 2022 with the express aim of strengthening security across Europe and curtailing illegal cross-border activities.
+ETIAS, the European Travel Information and Authorisation System, is being rolled out in 2024 with the express aim of strengthening security across Europe and curtailing illegal cross-border activities.
 It is hoped that ETIAS will also help prevent, or at least contain, any further health crises such as the current coronavirus pandemic.
 While these are the main objectives of ETIAS it is expected that travelling to, and within, the European Union and Schengen Area will also be simpler, faster and a better overall experience for future visitors regardless of the length of the stay or reasons for travel.

 Will ETIAS streamline pre-screening security checks?

 Yes.
 Currently, any non-EU national who enjoys visa-free travel to Europe is only checked by border officials and then only if there is some cause for suspicion.
 Because security authorities have little or no information about any visa-free visitor, any checking carried out at border control points or at airports can be very time-consuming and problematic for travellers on a schedule.
 A visa system for Europe would be a possible solution to the problem but such a scheme would be a bureaucratic and technological nightmare to introduce and operate as it would need to be consistent, accessible and understandable in so many different countries.
 The solution was ETIAS: an electronic digitally linked system for verifying passports similar to ESTA which is used by American authorities.

 As is the case with a normal visa, the ETIAS application process requires the applicant to supply personal information and details relating to the relevant passport.
 In addition the applicant must provide information pertaining to past criminal activity and details about serious medical conditions with an emphasis on contagious and transmissible diseases.
 This information is checked against several EU databases and an ETIAS either granted or denied based on the outcome of these checks.
 For successful applications all the individual's information is stored in the central ETIAS database from where it can be quickly accessed by any authorised body.